isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

   </tr>
 </table>

 ## Register now!
-Lower application fee before 31 May 2019!
-You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home). **Submit your application by 31 May 2019 for a lower application fee of S$70!** You may also refer to the [LicenceOne Guide for Regulated Dealers.](/images/LicenceOne%20Guide%20for%20regulated%20dealers_20190516_V03Final.pdf)
+You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home).
+You may also refer to the [LicenceOne Guide for Regulated Dealers.](/images/LicenceOne%20Guide%20for%20regulated%20dealers_20190516_V03Final.pdf)
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{font-family:Arial, sans-serif;font-size:14px;padding:10px 5px;border-style:solid;border-width:1px;overflow:hidden;word-break:normal;border-color:black;}